Imagine that after placing the order of your soon-to-be new favorite sneakers you don’t get order confirmation.

 It’s branded, has a clean design, and fun copy with a summary of the dinner reservation.
 Need to change something?
 There’s a clear “Manage Reservation” button in the email’s body.
 Lastly, the restaurant’s address is added at the bottom, just in case!

-Now it's your turn to start working on your confirmation email
+Now it's your turn to start working on your confirmation message!

-Confirmation emails give you an excellent chance to ease your customer’s post-order anxiety, get them excited about an upcoming event, and build a stronger relationship with anyone who signs up to your email list.
+Confirmation emails give you an excellent chance to ease your customers’ post-order anxiety, get them excited about an upcoming event, and build a stronger relationship with anyone who signs up for your email list.

 Most importantly, you learned that there are some non-obvious places in your marketing and sales funnel that can be improved upon and get you more engagement, better leads, and more sales.